LibrariesHacked/librarieshacked.github.io/_posts/2020-12-31-digital-transformation.md

 >
 > **Local Digital Declaration**

 The key is to fix the issues that cause problems and hamper projects.
-This will include issues in data and software, but also culture and skills.
+This includes issues in data and software, but also culture and skills.

 The recent Bookseller piece included a fairly reserved comment on the current state of library digital presences.